xiaty-win11/macOS_On_Hyper-V/README.md

 # Hola
 # ...
 # Just Kidding
-in the releases channel,there is UEFI.vhdx
-it installs macOS 15.5
-you can edit it by
+in https://github.com/balopez83/macOS_On_Hyper-V/releases there is UEFI的压缩包 it installs macOS 15.5 you can edit it by
 1.diskgenius